Mutual Dance Theatre

 CDT has presented over 200 dance productions and founder Jefferson James was a recipient of the Scripps Corbett Lifetime Achievement Award.
 MDT has received awards and accolades from Cincinnati Magazine, CityBeat, and the League of Cincinnati Theatres.
 In 2015, the Enquirer’s David Lyman named MDT (as MamLuft&Co.
 Dance) amongst only two other, behemoth organizations (Cincinnati Ballet and Alvin Ailey) as having performed the most “exceptional moments in dance” in Cincinnati.
 CityBeat editorial staff named the Company the “Best Company Pushing the Envelope” locally in 2012.

 MDT’s Company Members have come from across the country — from Utah to Massachusetts over the years.
-Guest choreographers have included Sarah Gamblin (Bebe Miller Dance Company), Amii Legendre (Pat Graney Company), Cody Szarko (Visceral Dance Chicago), John Litzler (River North Dance Chicago), Kristin O’Neal (Core Dance), Betsy Miller, Elisa de la Rosa, Leslie Dworkin, Jefferson James (Contemporary Dance Theater), Victor Lewis, Jr. (of PHILADANCO!), and Sidra Bell of Sidra Bell Dance New York.
+Guest choreographers have included Sarah Gamblin (Bebe Miller Dance Company), Amii Legendre (Pat Graney Company), Cody Szarko (Visceral Dance Chicago), John Litzler (River North Dance Chicago), Kristin O’Neal (Core Dance), Betsy Miller, Elisa de la Rosa, Leslie Dworkin, Jefferson James (Contemporary Dance Theater), and in 2022, Victor Lewis, Jr. (of PHILADANCO!) and Sidra Bell of Sidra Bell Dance New York.

 Now booking touring